letsencrypt/acme-spec/draft-barnes-acme.md

 whether it considers the account authorized for the identifier.
 If the final state is "valid", the server MUST add an "expires" field to the authorization.
-When finalizing an authorization, the server MAY remove the "combinations" field (if present) or remove any unfulfilled challenges.
+When finalizing an authorization, the server MAY remove the "combinations" field (if present) or remove any challenges still pending.
+The server SHOULD NOT remove challenges with status "invalid".

 Usually, the validation process will take some time, so the client will need to poll the authorization resource to see when it is finalized.
 For challenges